Authorities investigating animal abandonment case in Lancaster County - NewsBreak

 OMAHA, Neb.
 (WOWT) - Formal charges have been filed for the three people arrested in connection with a November shooting at a party that killed a 20-year-old woman and injured seven other people.
 No bond was allowed for Imhotep Davis who had his preliminary hearing Monday.
 Douglas County Judge Craig...

-Omaha fire caused by candle results in $16,000 in damage, OFD says

 OMAHA, Neb.
-(WOWT) - Omaha firefighters responded to a fire allegedly caused by an unattended candle.
-The Omaha Fire Department says crews were called to a single-family home near South 218th Avenue and Walnut Street at 12:09 p.m.
-Sunday.
-Crews arrived and went to an upstairs bathroom where the fire...
+(WOWT) - An accidental house fire was extinguished quickly by the Omaha Fire Department, but not before causing some damage.
+According to Omaha Fire, crews were called to a house near 125th and Binney Street Sunday at 6:27 p.m.
+Crews arrived, found the fire in the basement, and...

 WOWT